 In addition to the day-to-day research with a faculty mentor, the summer program will involve an initial orientation day, training in responsible conduct of research, weekly meetings with the students and faculty in the program, seminars presented by invited speakers in the area of addiction and mental health, and a career fair to inform student of potential careers in addiction and mental health research.

 Eight students are selected for the program based on a competitive application process.
-Students who have previously participated in SPURA are not eligible to apply again, but will likely be given a lower priority over first-time applicants.
-Learn more and apply by February 22.
+Students who have previously participated in SPURA are eligible to apply again, but will likely be given a lower priority over first-time applicants.
+Learn more and apply by February 14.

 This summer program is funded by a National Institute on Drug Abuse (NIDA) grant number R25-DA033674.

-Meet other summer researchers at our weekly lunches, held from 12 p.m. to 12:30 p.m. every Thursday from approximately May 24 to August 2.
+Meet other summer researchers at our weekly lunches, held from 12 p.m. to 12:30 p.m. every Thursday from May 28 to July 30.
 All undergraduate researchers on campus are welcome to attend.
 Lunches are provided by the South Dakota Biomedical Research Infrastructure Network.
 Contact us at firstname.lastname@example.org with any questions.